Guest Post by Ryan Stern

 My Two Methods For Facing Fear

 Now it’s one thing to point out your fears, but it’s much harder to face them head on.
 The key is to recognize, analyze and release it.
-And in some cases, even laugh at it.
-It seems trivial, but by doing this over and over, you’ll develop the capacity to stand tall against what used to hold you back.
+And bonus points if you can laugh at it.
+It may seem trivial, but by doing this over and over, you’ll develop the capacity to stand tall against what used to hold you back.